Hinge/project-accessors/README.md

 to access the projects in a type safe way.

 ## Setup
-Firstly, you need to add the plugin to your include build's build script:
+Firstly, you need to add the plugin to your included build's build script (for example `build-logic/build.gradle.kts`):
 ```kotlin
 plugin {
     id("co.hinge.gradle.project-accessors") version "1.0.0"